 Students must meet at least two of the following factors outlined below to be considered for a contextual offer:

 a) The applicant completed their Key Stage 4 qualifications at a school where average performance of students at Key Stage 4 Level was below the national average

 The applicant completed their Key Stage 5 qualifications at a school/college where performance at Key Stage 5 falls within the bottom 40%.

 b) The applicant completed their Key Stage 4 qualifications at a school with above the national average entitlement/eligibility to Free School Meals (national average is 15.9%).

 c) The applicant lives in a neighbourhood where the proportion of students going into higher education is low (POLAR 4, quintile 1) or an area which has a high level of deprivation (Index of Multiple Deprivation [IMD], 0-20%).

 Those students in administrative areas of the UK which do not collect this data will be flagged for the IMD data in the first instance and a decision made on a contextual offer based on individual circumstance.

-- Up to 2 A level grades or up to 4 International Baccalaureate points lower than the standard offer for entry to that course or the removal of an additional requirement (e.g. the STEP requirement for Mathematics).
+In both cases the reduced offer will be up to 2 A level grades or up to 4 International Baccalaureate points lower than the standard offer for entry to that course or the removal of an additional requirement (e.g. the STEP requirement for Mathematics).

 There are no course exemptions.
 Alternative offers for post-16 programme participants will be made for all degree courses at the University of Warwick where an offer is made.